djcolon/goaoc/06_1/README.md

 marker.

-What we can do is maintain a directory of characters that are currently in the window.
-As we shift over the string, we remove the oldest character, and then add the new character.
-When we go and add the new character, and it is already in the directory, we'll know we have hit our index.
+What we can do is maintain a directory of characters that are currently in the window, and how many of them there are.
+As we shift over the string, we decrease the count of how many of the oldest characters there are in our window, and we increase the count of how many of the new characters there are.
+As we update the counts of each character, we'll update a single counter tracking how many characters there are that have more than 1 character currently in the window.
+We'll increase it if a single characters count goes above 1, and decrease it if it drops below.
+If that count is zero when we've processed characters beyond the length of the marker we'll have found the marker.

 This means that, for any size of input, and any size of key, we will only use a fixed amount of memory (determined by the number of possible characters in our string) and compute.

 The data-structure we use to track this is dependent on a trade-of.
-The fastest solution is to recognise that we're just reading bytes limited to a speciofic subset of ascii.
+The fastest solution is to recognise that we're just reading bytes limited to a specific subset of ascii.
 In this case the lower-case letters spanning a at 97 to z at 122.
 As such, we can have a fixed-length array of bools that we address by `read byte - 97` and set to `true` and `false`.
 This'll only use